Timely answers for urgent exposure management

 Advice from national experts in exposure management and care

 The CCC’s consultation on exposure management has helped guide PEP decision-making for more than 15 years: 150,000 PEP consultations have been provided in the CCC’s history.
 Members of our clinical consultation staff, which includes Infectious Disease specialists, family physicians, clinical pharmacists, and nurses, have participated in establishing federal PEP Guidelines and treatment recommendations.
 Advice is based on established Guidelines and the latest medical literature.

 Immediate access to PEP and bloodborne pathogen exposure information

-The CCC’s consultation and advice on occupational needlesticks, splashes, and other potential exposures to HIV and hepatitis B and C is available from 9 a.m. to 12 a.m. every day.
-Inquiries received during off-hours are answered each morning.
+The CCC’s consultation and advice on occupational needlesticks, splashes, and other potential exposures to HIV and hepatitis B and C is available from 9 a.m. to 9 p.m.
+ET every day.
 Our online PEP Quick Guide is always available to guide your urgent PEP decision-making.

 To download and print a flyer of our services, click here.